-Increases in traffic, whether from cars or goods vehicles, are likely to lead to an increase in accidents especially where traffic is concentrated in areas neighbouring the airport, including towns such as Crawley, Reigate and Banstead.
-The reliance on Smart Motorways on the main strategic transport routes to the airport increases this risk.
-The Transport Select Committee has recommended that these are paused, so this highway capacity must not be assumed by GAL.
+Increases in traffic, whether from cars or goods vehicles, are likely to lead to an increase in accidents especially where traffic is concentrated in areas neighbouring the airport, including towns such as Horley, Horsham, Dorking, East Grinstead and Crawley.
+The reliance on smart motorways as the main strategic transport routes to the airport also increases accident risk.